A construction of support $\tau$-tilting modules over $\tau$-tilting finite algebras: 0 Introduction

-In representation theory of a finite-dimensional algebra, the set of (semi)simple modules is fundamental.
+In the representation theory of finite-dimensional algebras, the set of (semi)simple modules is fundamental.
 By Schur's Lemma, the endomorphism ring of a simple module is a division algebra and there exists no nonzero homomorphism between two nonisomorphic simple modules.
 As a generalization, a module is called a brick if its endomorphism ring is a division algebra.
 A set of isoclasses of pairwise Hom-orthogonal bricks is called a semibrick.
-It has long been studied in representation theory [G1,G2,R].
-Recently, Demonet-Iyama-Jasso gave the relation between bricks and $\tau$-rigid modules[DIJ], Asai investigated semibricks from the point of view of $\tau$-tilting theory[As].
+It has long been studied in representation theory$^{[11][12][20]}$.
+Recently, Demonet-Iyama-Jasso gave the relation between bricks and $\tau$-rigid modules$^{[9]}$ and Asai investigated semibricks from the point of view of $\tau$-tilting theory$^{[1]}$.

-Since simple modules can be glued via a recollement(see [BBD]), this leads to the natural question of how to glue semibricks.
-It turns out an answer to the problem of gluing semibricks can be given more easily.
+Since simple modules can be glued via a recollement (see [6]), this leads to the natural question of how to glue semibricks.
+It turns out an answer to the question of gluing semibricks can be given more easily.
 The second goal of this paper is to show that the process of gluing semibricks allows to construct support $\tau$-tilting modules over $\tau$-tilting finite algebras in the middle category of a recollement out of support $\tau$-tilting modules in its outer categories.
 This paper is organized as follows.

-In Section 2, we introduce some terminology and preliminary results needed throughout the paper.
+In Section 1, we introduce some terminology and preliminary results needed throughout the paper.